The Flat Rate VAT Return

 - Enter the Flat Rate Percentage for your organisation.

-- (Optional, but not recommended) Clear the check box to exclude VAT Late Claims.
+- (Optional, but not recommended) Unselect the checkbox to exclude VAT Late Claims.

 - Review the return.
 See how Xero populates the boxes on the Flat Rate VAT Return.